aljedaxi/zettel/pages/diagnosing the system.md

 	-
 	  > to call E [implicit threat of litigation] an anti-oscillatory device makes the issue of potential litigation open to discussion in cybernetic terms.
 		- Show me a completely smooth operation and I'll show you someone who's covering mistakes. [[Real boats rock]].
+	-
+	  > it is not, inside itself, very [[systemic]].
+Look at the feeble attempt to emphasize a needed homeostat between Production and Sales!
 - On [[next steps]]
   collapsed:: true
 	-